Try some fabulous ice science projects with your kids. They are going to have so. much. fun!

 How about making an ice boat?
 Talk about what floats and what doesn’t and why ice floats while making your boats.
 Simply pour water into containers such as the bottom of a milk carton or the bottom of a cut off plastic bottle and freeze.
 These don’t last too long so make a few.
 This idea is super for summer but totally do-able in winter as well.
 Either with a nice sunny winter’s day or in a plastic tub.

 Icy Dinosaurs Eggs!
 This ice science experiment is all about ice and dinosaurs.
-They are wonderful for freezing, melting science and you could add a bit of salt tool if you like.
+They are wonderful for freezing, melting science and you could add a bit of salt too if you like.
+That would make it even more fun.

 We are totally trying this one.
 Create ice tunnels with ice rounds, salt and watercolors.
 These are so neat.
 They look like crystals!
 You never really know exactly what you are going to get.
 Includes free printable instructions.